 This is a big undertaking to manage alone, so call in expert professionals to help with mold removal and cleanup before you begin to repair and rebuild.

-Cleanup and Prevention
+Flood Cleanup and Flood Prevention

 STEP FIVE: Clean the hard stuff.
 The Federal Emergency Management Agency suggests a 10 percent solution of bleach in water and detergent to wash down walls and floors and any non-porous items, like ceramics, glass, metal, or plastic.
 Remember: If you aren’t sure what can be salvaged and what can’t, let a professional team guide you through this part of the process.